iljah/hdintegrator/INSTALL.md

 The above command will install necessary prerequisites for the main program, and the Python integrands, under your home directory.

-To take advantage of integrands implemented in C++ you'll have to clone the
+To use integrands implemented in C++, for higher performance or different algorithms, you'll have to clone the repository:
-repository:

     git clone --recursive https://github.com/iljah/hdintegrator.git

-after which you'll find the main program in `hdintegrator/hdintegrator.py` and all the integrands in `hdintegrator/integrands/`.
+after which the the main program will be in `hdintegrator/hdintegrator.py` and all the integrands in `hdintegrator/integrands/`.
 See the Integrands section for details.